-This course provides a good introduction to those skills needed for successful project management.
+This course provides a good introduction to the skills needed for successful project management.

 This is an area of study and application which is increasingly popular and is useful in all aspects of employment and life management.
-This course is extremely popular, please pre-enrol.
+This course is extremely popular and we would advise that you pre-enrol.

-This course is open to all who have an interest in the topic, no prior knowledge is required.
+This course is open to everyone with an interest in the topic, no prior knowledge is required.